statbiophys/Paraplume/README.md

 </h1>

 **Paraplume** is a sequence-based paratope prediction method.
 It predicts which amino acids in an antibody sequence are likely to interact with an antigen during binding.
 Concretely, given an amino acid sequence, the model returns a **probability for each residue** indicating the likelihood of antigen interaction.
+Go check out our [paper](https://arxiv.org/abs/2510.05626) to see how Paraplume can be used to study antibody evolution/function !

 <h1 align="center">
   <img src="doc/example_github.png" width="500">